 Back to using vinegar to kill germs.
-If you are trying to eliminate petrochemicals from your home, then the choice of which vinegar may be important to you.
+According to Ian Henderson, whether acetic acid is made from petrochemicals or distillation, the end product is the exact same chemical structure (the magic of chemistry).
+That said, if you are wishing to reduce the use of petrochemicals in our world, the source of the ingredients is important.
 For others, using any white vinegar to clean is still a far preferable solution than toxic bleaches and ammonia.

 Professor Peter Collignon recommends that when cleaning at home we should keep it simple.

 Rather than concentrating on disinfecting or killing the bugs, we should focus on cleaning with hot soapy water and good old-fashioned elbow grease to physically scrub away organic material.If you do need to disinfect, clean first, then disinfect with the least toxic, most biodegradable product that does the job.
-Vinegar and alcohol wipes are at the least toxic and most biodegradable end of the scale when it comes to disinfectants.
+Vinegar is at the least toxic and most biodegradable end of the scale when it comes to disinfectants.